Volenday/flutter_ahamatic_authentication/README.md

 ### Deep links not working on iOS

 Verify your URL scheme is correctly added to `Info.plist` and matches your `redirectUri`.

+### Web: "State mismatch" error

+This occurs when:
+- Session storage was cleared between redirect and callback
+- User opened multiple login tabs
+- The callback URL was bookmarked

+Solution: Ensure users complete the flow in a single tab.

+### Web: Error 412 on Ahamatic API

+This indicates the `apiKey` is missing or invalid.
+Ensure you're fetching it from `getModuleConfig()` before calling `signInComplete()`.

+### Web: Logout doesn't invalidate session

+Ensure `http://localhost:8080/` (or your production URL) is registered as a Post Logout Redirect URI in Cidaas.

 ---